jnozzi/cocoadev.com/markdown/SmallTalk.md

 *Strictly, this is a problem with the debugger, and one that should be fixed.*

 ----
-Back in the General/NeXTstep days, most methods that had no other reasonable return value returned self.
-The chaining described above was possible and common.  **Note** that we still write General/[[[SomeClass alloc] init] autorelease];  and fuBar = [someObject retain];
+Back in the NeXTstep days, most methods that had no other reasonable return value returned self.
+The chaining described above was possible and common.  **Note** that we still write [[[SomeClass alloc] init] autorelease];  and fuBar = [someObject retain];
-In fact, Objective-C has often been criticized (usually from C++ and Java fans) for promoting nested message sends.  *Some would prefer General/SomeClass->alloc()->init()->autorelease();, but let's not go there with the whole "modern syntax" and message sending looks like function calls and -> dereferencing a pointer is not safe but sending messages to nil is etc. etc. etc.*
+In fact, Objective-C has often been criticized (usually from C++ and Java fans) for promoting nested message sends.  *Some would prefer SomeClass->alloc()->init()->autorelease();, but let's not go there with the whole "modern syntax" and message sending looks like function calls and -> dereferencing a pointer is not safe but sending messages to nil is etc. etc. etc.*

-General/NeXT wrote the following in 1997:
+NeXT wrote the following in 1997:
 "Previously, methods returned self by convention.
 Some methods return self to indicate success and nil to indicate failure.
 Returning self to indicate a Boolean value or returning self without any associated meaning made the API